iluwatar/java-design-patterns/dynamic-proxy/README.md

 ## Explanation

 ### Real-world example
-Mockito, a popular Java mocking framework, employs Dynamic Proxy to create mock objects for testing.
+Mockito, a popular Java mocking framework, employs dynamic proxy to create mock objects for testing.
 Mock objects mimic the behavior of real objects, allowing developers to isolate components and verify interactions in unit tests.

 Consider a scenario where a service class depends on an external component, such as a database access object (DAO).
 Instead of interacting with a real DAO in a test, Mockito can dynamically generate a proxy, intercepting method invocations and returning predefined values.
 This enables focused unit testing without the need for a real database connection.

 ### In plain words
 Dynamic proxy is a specialized form of proxy in Java, serving as a flexible and dynamic method to intercept and manipulate method calls.
 By utilizing dynamic proxies, developers can implement additional functionalities without modifying the original class code.

-### Documentation says
+### Wikipedia says
 A dynamic proxy class is a class that implements a list of interfaces specified at runtime such that a method invocation through one of the interfaces on an instance of the class will be encoded and dispatched to another object through a uniform interface.
 Thus, a dynamic proxy class can be used to create a type-safe proxy object for a list of interfaces without requiring pre-generation of the proxy class, such as with compile-time tools.
 Method invocations on an instance of a dynamic proxy class are dispatched to a single method in the instance's invocation handler, and they are encoded with a _java.lang.reflect.Method_ object identifying the method that was invoked and an array of type _Object_ containing the arguments.

 ### Programmatic Example
-This example allow ua to hit the public fake API https://jsonplaceholder.typicode.com for the resource Album through an interface.
+This example allow us to hit the public fake API https://jsonplaceholder.typicode.com for the resource Album through an interface.

 The call to _Proxy.newProxyInstance_ creates a new dynamic proxy for the _AlbumService_ interface and sets the _AlbumInvocationHandler_ class as the handler to intercept all the interface's methods.
-Everytime that we call an _AlbumService_'s method, the handler's method _invoke_ will be call automatically, and it will pass all the method's metadata and arguments to other specialized class - _TinyRestClient_ - to prepare the Rest API call accordingly.
+Everytime that we call an _AlbumService_'s method, the handler's method `invoke` will be call automatically, and it will pass all the method's metadata and arguments to other specialized class - _TinyRestClient_ - to prepare the Rest API call accordingly.

 ![Sequence diagram](./etc/dynamic-proxy-sequence.png "Dynamic Proxy sequence diagram")

-In this demo, the Dynamic Proxy pattern help us to run business logic through interfaces without an explicit implementation of the interfaces and supported on the Java Reflection approach.
+In this demo, the Dynamic Proxy pattern help us to run business logic through an interface without an explicit implementation of that interface and supported on the Java Reflection approach.

 ```java
 public class App {